dotnet/arcade/Documentation/OneLocBuild.md

    to let them know to retarget the branch.

 As of 12 May 2021, if your repository is mirrored to internal with Maestro, you will also need to keep `CreatePr: false` in your YAML.
-Currently, OneLocBuild does not support our scenario, so we are PRs are being made manually before release as a workaround.
-Please [get a hold of Engineering Services](https://github.com/dotnet/core-eng/wiki/How-to-get-a-hold-of-Engineering-Servicing) if you're following this step so that you can be updated when PR creation is supported.
+Currently, OneLocBuild does not support our scenario, so the step to create PRs fails, breaking the build.
+As a workaround, we are creating PRs manually prior to releases.
+Please [get a hold of Engineering Services](https://github.com/dotnet/core-eng/wiki/How-to-get-a-hold-of-Engineering-Servicing) so that you can be updated when automated PR creation is supported.

 ## Releasing with OneLocBuild Using Arcade